 We look forward to you being part of the elections this year.

 Board meeting dates

-The Annual General Meeting for 2017 will be held in Hamilton on Saturday 11 November.
+The Annual General Meeting for 2018 will be held in Nelson on Saturday 10 November.

 In accordance with the RNZFB Constitution, members are welcome to observe at RNZFB Board Meetings in person or via teleconferencing or the internet when these options are available.
 If you wish to observe at a RNZFB Board Meeting, please ensure you email the Board Secretary at least five days before the date of the meeting.